mjamalg/ec2-instance-connect-endpoint/README.md

 ![eic-project-vpc-readme](https://github.com/user-attachments/assets/6bdfb6ee-e66a-4bf7-959f-c476ee42a797)

-In addition it also creates 2 instances in the "app" private subnets (one in each AZ) and an EC2 Instance Connect Endpoint (EICE) to allow me to ssh to them securely without the need for a bastion host or having to place instances in the public subnet.
+In addition it also creates 2 instances in the "app" private subnets (one in each AZ) and an EC2 Instance Connect Endpoint (EICE) to allow ssh-ing to them securely without the need for a bastion host or having to place instances in the public subnet.

 My terraform config also create 2 security groups with the AWS recommended ingress and egress ssh rules for the EICE and the E2C instances:
 ![eic-project-sgr-list-readme](https://github.com/user-attachments/assets/9b4c69e8-b0ea-4bdc-9ca3-9f3e0d050255)